Here are seven of the most common errors in livestock fencing, and how to avoid them.

 6. Gate openings

 In an electric-fencing system, creating a gate system that conducts current is a challenge.
-Mohr recommends placing a floating diagonal brace on either side of the gate opening.
+Derynck recommends placing a floating diagonal brace on either side of the gate opening.

-To keep the fence “hot,” he recommends trenching both insulated hot and cold galvanized wires 1 ft. deep under the opening.
-This may need to be deeper in high-traffic areas or low-lying wet spots, or shallower in less-used pasture settings.
-“The gate no longer needs to carry current, because you have your current going underneath the ground,” Mohr says.
+To keep the fence “hot,” trench both insulated hot and cold galvanized wires 1- foot deep under the opening (perhaps deeper in high-traffic areas or low-lying wet spots, or shallower in less-used pasture settings).
+“The gate no longer needs to carry current, because you have your current going underneath the ground,” he says.

 “Putting a steel post anywhere into an electric fence is a big mistake, because you are then relying on the insulator to keep your fence from shorting out,” Gerrish says.
-He prefers the wood-plastic composite PowerFlex post or fiberglass.
-“No matter how good an insulator you get, eventually something's going to break or pop off, and you have the potential for dead-shorting.”
+He prefers highly flexible plastic or wood-plastic composite posts, “No matter how good an insulator you get, eventually something's going to break or pop off, and you have the potential for dead-shorting.”

 You might also like: